wagtail/wagtail/docs/topics/pages.rst

 The ``search_fields`` attribute defines which fields are added to the search index and how they are indexed.

-This should be set to a tuple, of ``SearchField`` and ``FilterField`` objects. ``SearchField`` adds a field for full-text search. ``FilterField`` adds a field for filtering the results.
+This should be a tuple of ``SearchField`` and ``FilterField`` objects. ``SearchField`` adds a field for full-text search. ``FilterField`` adds a field for filtering the results.
 A field can be indexed with both ``SearchField`` and ``FilterField`` at the same time (but only one instance of each).

 In the above example, we've indexed ``body`` for full-text search and ``date`` for filtering.

-The arguments that these field types accept are documented `here <wagtailsearch_indexing_fields>`_.
+The arguments that these field types accept are documented here: :ref:`wagtailsearch_indexing_fields`

 Editor panels
 -------------

-There are a few attributes for defining edit panels on a page model.
-Each represents the list of panels on their respective tabs in the page editor interface.
+There are a few attributes for defining how the page's fields will be arranged in the page editor interface:

  - ``content_panels`` - For content, such as main body text
  - ``promote_panels`` - For metadata, such as tags, thumbnail image and SEO title
  - ``settings_panels`` - For settings, such as publish date

-Each of these attributes is set a list of ``EditHandler`` objects which defines which fields appear on which tabs and how they are structured on each tab.
+Each of these attributes is set to list of ``EditHandler`` objects, which defines which fields appear on which tabs and how they are structured on each tab.

 Here's a summary of the ``EditHandler`` classes that Wagtail provides out of the box.
 See :doc:`/reference/pages/panels` for full descriptions.